giriYT26/Virtual_Assistent/README.md

 ## Virtual Assistant

-#Project Overview:
+# Project Overview:

- The Virtual Assistant Project is a  Python-based application designed to provide users with voice-activated support for tasks like retrieving information, opening websites, providing weather updates, and answering questions using Wikipedia.
+ -- The Virtual Assistant Project is a  Python-based application designed to provide users with voice-activated support for tasks like retrieving information, opening websites, providing weather updates, and answering questions using Wikipedia.
 The project integrates advanced libraries for speech recognition, text-to-speech conversion, and a graphical user interface built with CustomTkinter.

 #Features: